 Placing himself at the centre of his work, Sharif Persaud explores identity through his experience of contemporary life and autism.
 He is a part of the collective of neurodiverse artists and activists at Project Art Works, who have been shortlisted for the Turner Prize 2021.

 Persaud is profoundly interested in his body in society as a site of investigation: sneezing, healthcare, hospitals, gangrene, cities, flats, benefits and his independence.
 Persaud questions his audience about their experiences and body - have you ever had?
-This is Persaud's first solo exhibition, featuring his drawings, large paintings and award-winning short film The Mask.
+This was Persaud's first solo exhibition, featuring his drawings, large paintings and award-winning short film The Mask.

 Set against a backdrop of increased hardship and marginalisation of vulnerable people, the EXPLORERS Project was informed and led by neurodiverse communities.
-This exhibition has developed from our long partnership with Project Art Works and Autograph's participation in EXPLORERS.
+This exhibition developed from our long partnership with Project Art Works and Autograph's participation in EXPLORERS.

 is an artist based in Hastings.
 His practice has been developed in collaboration with Project Art Works, where he has been a key contributor.